 Debris sits outside of Chauvin homes after Hurricane Ida.
+The six candidates running for Louisiana governor will have to tackle the state’s insurance crisis if elected.
 (Photo by Rachel Mipro/Louisiana Illuminator)

 The Louisiana House of Representatives gave final passage Wednesday to a bill to transfer millions of dollars to an incentive fund to lure new property insurers to the state, but some lawmakers are saying it’s a risky move.